-MESSY YARD: Coaches set up a line in the middle of the grid that split both "yards".
-Coach also set up a line at the end of each yard to make the boundaries.
-Players are divided into two teams and have to try to kick balls into the other yard, if the balls are in the yard they are live.
+MESSY YARD: Coaches set up a line in the middle of the grid that splits both "yards".
+Coach also sets up a line at the end of each yard to make the boundaries.
+Players are divided into two teams and have to try to kick balls into the other yard.
+If the balls are in the yard they are live.
 If they go out of the boundaries they are out.
-At the end of the round coach counts how many balls on each side, the team with more balls inside their yard loses the round.
+At the end of the round coach counts how many balls are left on each side’s “yard”.
+The team with more balls inside their yard loses the round as they have the “messy yard”.

 SHOOTING: